Home | Bus routes | Operational details | Service changes | Operators & Garages | Photo gallery

 Later the 111 took back the Cranford service from the 110 and was restored to Heathrow, although until relatively recently the 110 continued to run to Cranford at Monday to Friday peaks and Saturday shopping hours.
 (Indeed at the last re-tendering in 2003 it was proposed to switch the Hounslow - Heathrow section back to the 110, but this would have been very inefficient as well as breaking some popular links and the scheme was dropped.)
 The 211 was absorbed into the 111, and the Kingston extension became a daily feature; indeed now it is hard to imagine the route without it.
 Buses also got diverted via The Avenue in Nurserylands in 1982.

 The frequency has been improved quite substantially in recent times at the behest of BAA Heathrow.
 Buses had been running every 15 minutes from Kingston to Cranford, alternate buses continuing to Heathrow; unusually this also applied on Sundays, when the route was Dart operated.
 The first improvement was for all buses to run to Heathrow.
-Later the route has been further improved throughout to every 12 minutes, and now operates every 10 minutes.
-The improved service is just as well, as the 111 is now the only direct route between Heathrow Central and nearby Hounslow, even if it does not go the most direct way.
+Later the route was further improved throughout to every 12 minutes, and from 2003 operates to 10 minutes, and the peak service was further increased to every 8-9 minutes from May 2010!
+The improved service is just as well, as the 111 is now the only direct route between Heathrow Central and nearby Hounslow, even if it does not go the most direct way – however, this route does provide a useful counter-example to the often repeated argument that the only way to deliver big frequency increases is to use smaller buses.

 Navigation